Belanchuk/directus-extension-rapidocus/README.md

 1. Add saving settings.
 2. Add some settings from the documentation: https://rapidocweb.com/api.html
 3. Add saving external OpenAPIs and switching between them.
+4. Add Api Viewer Module Compatibility.

 ## Installation

 1. Find this module on your Directus Marketplace and install it.
+2. If Api Viewer Module is installed, disable it first.
-2. Go to Settings -> Project Settings, in the Modules section, enable module Rapidocus.
+3. Go to Settings -> Project Settings, in the Modules section, enable module Rapidocus.
-3. Reload the page.
+4. Reload the page.
-4. Go to Rapidocus in left menu.
+5. Go to Rapidocus in left menu.

 ## Note

 1. Access to your Directus methods is determined by the current user's access settings.
 2. No need to add an access_token.
 3. Sandbox enabled, doesn't request scopes.
+4. Incompatible with the Api Viewer Module.

 ## Shoutout